silverstripe/silverstripe-lessons-v4/README.md

 	}
 ```

 If you're wondering why we don't just use `Children()`, which effectively does the same thing, that's because `Children()` is a special method that modifies its list post-query.
-It actually returns an `ArrayList`, not a `DataList`, which would preclude us from adding filters.
+It actually returns an `ArrayList`, not a `DataList`, which would preclude us from adding efficient filters.

 We're going to want the articles paginated, so let's create a method that applies a `PaginatedList` to the `$articleList` member variable.
 This will be our single point of access to the list of articles that we're building.